Software

 In addition to my research, I develop open source software.
 The package I work on wraps cognitive measurement models in a brms-compatible interface, so fitting them feels more like running a regression than writing a custom sampler.
-Below you can find an overview of my open source software contributions.
+Below is an overview of my open source software contributions.

 bmm